Anti Ragging

 • Provision of support and counselling for victims of ragging.

-• Taking solid and effective anti-ragging measures to create a safe and supportive environment for all students.
+• Implementing robust, effective anti-ragging measures to create a safe and supportive environment for all students.

-Anti-Ragging Squad is constituted consisting of faculties from various departments to help Anti-Ragging Committee and students.
-The members are nominated by the Principal for a maximum period of one year subject to the condition that they should not misuse the system and should not take undue advantage of it.
-They should cooperate with Anti-Ragging Committee and Principal.
-If found any violation, either the squad members will be revised or the squad itself shall be dissolved.
+The Anti-Ragging Squad is constituted from faculty members across various departments to assist the Anti-Ragging Committee and students.
+The members are nominated by the Principal for a maximum period of one year, subject to the condition that they not misuse the system or take undue advantage of it.
+They should cooperate with the Anti-Ragging Committee and the Principal.
+If any violation is found, the squad members will be revised, or the squad itself will be dissolved.

-• The Squad shall keep a vigil on ragging incidents taking place in the community and undertake patrolling functions.
+• The Squad shall keep a vigil on ragging incidents occurring in the community and undertake patrol duties.

-• Students may note that the Squad is active and alert at all times and is empowered to inspect places of potential ragging and also make surprise raids in classrooms, the canteen and other hotspots in the College.
+• Students may note that the Squad is always active and alert and is empowered to inspect places of potential ragging and make surprise raids in classrooms, the canteen and other hotspots in the College.

 • The Squad can investigate incidents of ragging and make recommendations to the Anti-Ragging Committee.

-• If there is any complaint on ragging, it will be referred to the college Anti-ragging committee which will inquire into the alleged violation and accordingly suggest the action to be taken against the said student in consultation with the Principal.
-The Anti-Ragging Squad by itself should not take any decision in this matter.
+• If there is any complaint of ragging, it will be referred to the college Anti-ragging committee, which will inquire into the alleged violation and, in consultation with the Principal, suggest the action to be taken against the said student.
+The Anti-Ragging Squad should not make any decisions in this matter.

 RAGGING REDRESSAL

 St. Thomas College of Arts and Science is committed to abiding by all rules and regulations issued from time to time by the UGC and other higher authorities.
-The primary goal of the Anti-Ragging committee is to make the college a "ragging-free" institution and to create an environment where newcomers may easily adapt to any changes that college life may require of them and mature alongside their more seasoned peers.
+The primary goal of the Anti-Ragging Committee is to make the college a "ragging-free" institution and to create an environment where newcomers may quickly adapt to any changes that college life may require of them and mature alongside their more seasoned peers.
 Students who disobey this directive will be dealt with harshly by the College.
-Ragging or attempted ragging on or outside the College Campus should be reported to the Anti-Ragging Committee.
-The college will take all necessary and required steps to achieve the goal of eliminating ragging, both inside and outside the college, and will not permit or condone any occurrence of ragging in any form.
+Ragging, or attempted ragging, on or off the College Campus should be reported to the Anti-Ragging Committee.
+The college will take all necessary steps to eliminate ragging, both inside and outside the college.
+It will not permit or condone any form of ragging.

 Complainants form: complainants form